requiemleaf1/Bootstrap4/README.txt

 <div class = "col-sm-4 offset-sm-1"> offset the 4 col div to right by one column
 custom css overrides Bootstrap CSS
-Bootstrap utility class class = "d-none d-sm-block" display property = none when xs, block when sm and beyond
+Bootstrap utility class class = "d-none d-sm-block" display property = none when xs, block when sm and beyond .navbar class is Bootstrap
+.container class is bootstrap
+<i>html tag is for icon